marqo-ai/marqo/examples/InferenceSpeedArticle/InferenceSpeedArticel.md

 Concurrent image downloading can improve the image fetching speed by an order of magnitude compared with sequential downloading.
 In Marqo's recent [release 0.0.12](https://github.com/marqo-ai/marqo/releases/tag/0.0.12), we added this feature.
 The table below looks at the time that different numbers of workers take to download and CLIP preprocess 128 images.
 The average time it takes for each image is reduced by more than 10 times.
-In Marqo, we choose the number of works based on the hardware specification, and we see a **4 times** throughput increase with concurrent image downloading.
+In Marqo, we choose the number of workers as 20 , and we see a **4 times** throughput increase with concurrent image downloading.

 | number of workers | average time per image(s) | total time(s) |
 |-------------------|---------------------------|---------------|